The Json.NET serializer can serialize a wide variety of .NET objects. This guide looks at how it works, first at a high level and then in more detail.

 Dynamic objects are serialized as JSON objects.
 A property is written for every member name returned by DynamicMetaObjectGetDynamicMemberNames.
 A dynamic object's normal properties aren't serialized by default but can be included by placing the JsonPropertyAttribute on them.

 When deserializing dynamic objects, the serializer first attempts to set JSON property values on a normal .NET member with the matching name.
 If no .NET member is found with the property name, then the serializer will call SetMember on the dynamic object.
 Because there is no type information for dynamic members on a dynamic object, the values assigned to them will be LINQ to JSON objects.

-Types that implement ISerializable are serialized as JSON objects.
+Types that implement ISerializable and are marked with SerializableAttribute are serialized as JSON objects.
 When serializing, only the values returned from ISerializable.GetObjectData are used; members on the type are ignored.
 When deserializing, the constructor with a SerializationInfo and StreamingContext is called, passing the JSON object's values.